Back to Blog

 Only use a secure computer to file an electronic tax return.
 Do not use public Wi-Fi to e-file your taxes.

-Remove your returns from your computer after filing, and store hard copies of all tax forms in a safe place.
+Remove your returns from your computer after you’ve filed, and store hard copies of all tax forms in a safe place.

 These may contain malware, which can infect your computer and deliver your information right into the scammer’s hands.

-• Refund checks will only be deposited into a taxpayer's account if they have filed taxes.
-If a refund lands in your checking account and you know you haven't yet filed taxes, you are likely the victim of a tax return scam.
+• Refund checks will never be deposited into a taxpayer’s account if they have not filed taxes.
+If a refund lands in your checking account and you know you haven’t yet filed taxes, you are likely the victim of a tax return scam.

 • The IRS never demands payment by a specific method.
 If you’re asked to wire money to the “IRS” or pay by gift card, you’re talking to a scammer.